-One requirement of the Elementary and Secondary Education Act is that states have their assessment programs approved for technical quality by the U.S. Department of Education.
+The Elementary and Secondary Education Act requires states to have their assessment programs approved for technical quality by the U.S. Department of Education.
 Washington's assessment program has received a "Fully Approved" rating through this process.

 To learn more about state testing, visit www.WAtesting.com or email